- “Board” means the Board of Directors of the Company

 Members of staff may be invited to attend Board meetings.

 Implementation of programmes to achieve the Company’s strategic objectives and management of day to day operations is delegated to the Chief Executive.
 It is expected that the Chief Executive will further delegate a number of functions to senior members of staff.
 Any matters outside those approved delegations must be referred to the Board for approval.
-Those staff making decisions under a delegated authority are authorised to exercise appropriate and informed decision-making within a controlled, accountable and transparent framework, with reference to budgets, compliance with the law and the objectives of AWF Madison.
+Those staff making decisions under a delegated authority are authorised to exercise appropriate and informed decision-making within a controlled, accountable and transparent framework, with reference to budgets, compliance with the law and the objectives of Accordant.
 The delegation of authority levels shall be reviewed annually by the Chief Executive and reported to the Board for confirmation or amendment.

 Directors are expected to comply with their legal duties and obligations when discharging their responsibilities as Directors and, in addition, exercise high standards of honesty and ethical behaviour.